Music & Memory Program Connects People with their Past and Present

 A third resident said she can sit and listen to her music all afternoon.
 “It makes me feel good…like there’s something good left in the world,” she said.
 “No matter how bad I feel, when they start my music, I feel great.
 I have memories with some songs, and it’s like they’re still happening.
 No stations on the radio play music that good.”

 About 45 people currently participate in the Music & Memory program, Mrs. Danhart said.
-Good Shepherd is one of 3,000 facilities in the U.S. and around the world that is certified to offer the popular program.
+Good Shepherd is one of about 3,000 facilities in the U.S. and around the world that is certified to offer the popular program.

 Good Shepherd Nursing Home is part of a continuum of senior living options offered by the non-profit Welty Corporation to deliver the features that discerning seniors need and want.